-5-E Highway Turnbacks & Funding
+5-E Highway and Bridge Turn Backs & Funding

-Cities do not have the financial capacity, other than through significant property tax increases, to absorb additional roadway responsibilities without new funding sources.
-The existing municipal turnback fund is not adequate based on contemplated turnbacks.
+Cities do not have the financial capacity and in many cities the technical expertise other than through significant property tax increases, to absorb additional roadway or bridge infrastructure responsibilities without new funding sources.
+The existing municipal turnback fund is not adequate based on contemplated turn backs.